pytorch/rfcs/PyTorch-Sparse-Roadmap.md

      specified in [PEP 465](https://www.python.org/dev/peps/pep-0465/).
    + Include test cases with mixtures of sparse & dense inputs for robustness.

+8. Deprecate redundant portions of the `torch` and `torch.sparse` namespace to favor the infix operator for matrix multiplication over, say, `torch.matmul` (or `torch.mm`, `torch.mv`, etc.).

+   + This change is optional; it depends on the volume of PyTorch code that exists in the wild that would break as a result of these deprecations.

 Item (3) in the steps outlined above consists of constructing a table as follows for each combination of inputs to a given operator: